upbound/docs/content/development-extensions/vscode-extensions.md

 configurations"
 ---

-Official Upbound providers come with bundled schemas that you can leverage with popular Visual Studio Code extensions to enhance your Upbound development experience when authoring compositions.
+Official Upbound providers include schemas that you can leverage to enhance your Upbound development experience when authoring compositions.
 In Visual Studio Code, your Upbound project gets:

 - Inline schema information
 - Linting